 Lean Product Development takes an end-to-end focus on the flow of work through a system.
-Rather than focus on traditional measures such as capacity utilization, it proves more effective to focus on how work is moving through the system.
 This article discusses what impedes the flow of work, and how we manage impediments to the flow of work.

 Nic Ferrier talks about deploying agile effectively, the need for managers or Scrum masters, focusing on architecture to improve collaboration and using technology to avoid organizational problems.